AlGoulas/connectome-ontogenesis/README.md

 For details see:
 Goulas A, Betzel R, Hilgetag C (2019) Spatiotemporal ontogeny of brain wiring.
 Science Advances.
 5(6):eaav9694. http://doi.org/10.1126/sciadv.aav9694

+# Installation

+Download or clone this repository and add all the folders to your Matlab path.

 # Example

 To generate synthetic neuronal networks, it is better to use the included functions in a wrapper function to generate networks across a range of parameters.
 An example of such wrapper function is included in the examples folder (generate_synthetic_nets_batch.m).
 Let's see how you can run this wrapper: